TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    * if concatenating :class:`tuple` objects, extend a :class:`list` instead

-   * for other types, investigate the relevant class documentation
+   * for other types, investigate the relevant kundi documentation

 (7)